 KiwiSaver is a hassle-free way to regularly invest, and several great benefits make KiwiSaver a ‘must-have’ component of any wealth creation plan.
 The key benefits are:

-- Annual government-funded member tax credits up to a maximum of $521 per year, subject to member contributions
+- Annual government contribution of up to $521 per year, subject to member contributions

 - Regular contributions from your employer

 - You can withdraw your funds to put toward the purchase of a first home, subject to conditions

 - If you’re employed, your contributions come out of your pay before you see them, making investing easy

 - If you change jobs or leave work, your KiwiSaver investment stays with you

 - Many people are also eligible for additional funding toward the deposit on their first home.